name10001/Odin/README.md

 Say yes otherwise the game will only be accessible from your computer

 ## How to access game
-Once its running, it should give you some URLs that you can copy into your web browser of choice (ideally firefox because its the best).
+Once its running, it should give you some URLs that you can copy into your web browser of choice.
 This should work on any computer in your local network.
 If it doesnt you may need to let it thought your firewall or anti-virus software.<br />
 If you want it to be accessible to everyone on the internet you will need to port forward the game.